Quick Tips for Basement Lighting

 If you want your basement to feel like a real living space, you can’t add lights as an afterthought and expect the room to feel inviting.
 The most consistent advice from top design and basement remodel sources is to start with a simple layered plan: one type of light for the whole room, another for the activities, and a third for the mood.

 Once you separate your plan into these layers, everything gets easier.
-You light the room evenly first, add the right light where people do things, and finish with accents that make the space feel intentional.
+You light the basement evenly first, add the right light where people do things, and finish with accents that make the space feel intentional.
 Basements that nail these three layers are the ones that stop feeling like, well, basements.

-Pick the Right Light Type
+Pick the Right Basement Lighting Type

-Stairs / Entry Path
+Basement Stairs / Entry Path Lights

 Task lighting is safety lighting, too.
 Make stairs, landings, and the main walkway evenly bright with wall lights, step lights, or well-placed ceiling fixtures.
 If there's a stairway with more than 6 risers between the basement and the floor above, NEC guidelines require a light switch at the top, bottom and every landing with an entryway in between.